Blouberg, Western Cape

-Blouberg or Blaauwberg, is a group of suburbs situated along the Table Bay, approximately 16 kilometres (10 miles) north of Cape Town in the Western Cape, South Africa.
+Blouberg (Blaauwberg in Afrikaans), is a group of suburbs in the City of Cape Town.
+Situated along the Table Bay, the region has a mix of residential, commercial, and industrial zoning.

 Geography

 Location

 Situated on the West Coast, the geographical position of Blouberg is between the Blaauwberg Nature Reserve to the north and Milnerton to the south.
 Due to most of the area having been developed around Table View, Blouberg is also known as the Greater Table View area and many of the suburbs are considered as extensions of Table View.